FlawlessNa/Legends/README.md

   - Tasks with lower priority number still cancel other tasks.
   - Rotation tasks are cancelled by any other tasks.
   - TODO!! -- Rotation tasks CANNOT be scheduled if a higher priority task is still in queue?
-- [ ] Rotation Fluidity
+- [x] Rotation Fluidity
   - Rotation Generators should continuously fire rotation actions
   - Each new rotation action cancels the previous to take its place.
 Cancellations do not release keys.
   - Each new rotation inserts keyups event at the beginning of their streams depending on KeyState of prev actions
   - Each action mostly consists of keydowns inputs
   - When a new action overwrites the previous and keys change, then keyups are triggered
-  - When Focus Lock changes, keyups are also triggeredcv
+  - When Focus Lock changes, keyups are also triggered
 - [ ] Refactor the controller top-level functions

 ## Performance Branch